videojs/videojs-contrib-ads/README.md

 In the ad integration, it would use the videojs-contrib-ads macro feature to process that URL like this:

-serverUrl = player.ads.adMacroReplacement(serverUrl, true);
+`serverUrl = player.ads.adMacroReplacement(serverUrl, true);`

-This would return a server URL like this:
+This would result in a server URL like this:

 `'http://example.com/vmap.xml?id=12345'`